portal-cornell/robotouille/README.md

 <!-- BUILT WITH -->
 ## Built With

-We build atop [PDDLGym](https://github.com/tomsilver/pddlgym) which converts a PDDL domain and problem file into a [Gym](https://www.gymlibrary.dev/index.html) environment.
-We render and take keyboard input using [PyGame](https://www.pygame.org/docs/), building on the [tutorial](https://www.gymlibrary.dev/content/environment_creation/) for making custom gym environments.
+We build atop [Gym](https://www.gymlibrary.dev/index.html) environment and we render and take keyboard input using [PyGame](https://www.pygame.org/docs/), building on the [tutorial](https://www.gymlibrary.dev/content/environment_creation/) for making custom gym environments.

+[Currently broken [#37](https://github.com/portal-cornell/robotouille/issues/37)] We also support [PDDLGym](https://github.com/tomsilver/pddlgym); we programatically translate Robotouille into a PDDL domain and problem file which PDDLGym converts into a Gym environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>